-- When you receive Reset Password notification on your Apple device, simply, tap on Allow (on iPhone or iPad) or click Show (on Mac).
-Now, follow on-screen instructions to reset your Apple ID’s password.
+- When you receive the Reset Password notification on your Apple device, simply, tap on Allow (on iPhone or iPad) or click Show (on Mac).
+Now, follow the on-screen instructions to reset your Apple ID’s password.

 2) Regain Access to Locked or Disabled Apple ID Using Email

 If you have not linked your phone number with your Apple ID or can’t access your phone, you can also use your Apple ID email to reset your password.

 - When you are on the “Select which information you would like to reset:” screen, select my password and click on Continue.

 - On the next screen when you are asked “Please select how you want to reset the password“, select Receive an email option and click Continue.